Orange-OpenSource/octant/doc/source/index.rst

-.. check-reach documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
+.. octant documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.